-Research cognitive behavioral therapy by typing it into Google and wonder why you haven’t heard of it before.
-Look at the news section and you will find that everything seems to be helped by cognitive behavioral therapy.
-Back pain, trauma, mental illness, addiction, stress, diabetes, cancer, autism- all kinds of diseases and health conditions can be supported with cognitive behavioral therapy.
+Many people research cognitive-behavioral therapy by typing it into Google and wonder why they haven’t heard of it before.
+Look at the news section and you will find that everything seems to be helped by cognitive-behavioral therapy.
+Back pain, trauma, mental health disorders, addiction, stress, diabetes, cancer, autism- all kinds of diseases and health conditions can be supported with cognitive-behavioral therapy.
 The therapeutic practice is relatively new, having just been developed in the last few decades.
-Today, it is a leading form of therapy across all of medicine, and considered a leading form of treatment for drug and alcohol addiction.
-Considered an evidence-based treatment method, the numerous studies into the efficacy of cognitive behavioral therapy have proven it successful for reducing symptoms of cravings, depression, and anxiety, while equipping addicts and alcoholics with the tools to stay sober.
+Today, it is a leading form of therapy across all of medicine and considered a leading form of treatment for drug and alcohol addiction.
+Considered an evidence-based treatment method, the numerous studies into the efficacy of cognitive-behavioral therapy in addiction treatment have proven it successful for reducing symptoms of cravings, depression, and anxiety, while equipping addicts and alcoholics with the tools to stay sober.